-Welcome to the Local Board of Social Services!
 Thank you for volunteering to serve as a LDSS Board Member.
-Local Board members perform work under the premise that an educated, engaged Board is best prepared to represent and advocate for the community's citizens.
-The ideas, decisions and actions of the Local Board have a direct impact on the lives of children, families and vulnerable citizens, and therefore are handled with the utmost respect, seriousness and commitment.
-This Pre-Service Agreement includes two Action Items that are required for completion within the first 90 days of your first term, in addition to several items recommended for completion within the first
+As a Local Departments of Social Services (LDSS) Board Member, you are a volunteer, representing your community.
+LDSS Boards implement numerous aspects of the Code of Virginia related to Social Services, fulfilling important responsibilities and making decision which greatly impact your community members.
+As a Member, you are expected to perform work under the premise that an educated, engaged Board is prepared to represent and advocate for your community's citizens.
+Your ideas, decisions, and actions have a direct impact on the lives of children, families and vulnerable citizens, and therefore are handled with the utmost respect and commitment.
+Review, complete and submit this form to dssregionaloffices@dss.virginia.gov within two weeks of completing the local board member training.